JasonHarder/Victoria-University/README.md

             3) Making Changes to the Back End
                 A) Models & Controllers (MVC directory structure in rails).
                 B) Postgres Database.
+            4) Ruby Code in your HTML (.html.erb files)
-            4) Deployment Parameters (With AWS Elastic Beanstalk)
+            5) Deployment Parameters (With AWS Elastic Beanstalk)

 5) Getting confortable w/Rails

 Hello , If you're reading this this means that somehow the Victoria university project is relevent to you & that you're working with Yomi.

 I will be (hopefully) making this guide more comprehensive in the coming weeks but let me get started.